Yusuf10100/Grocery-Shop-UI/README.md

 # grocery_shop

-A Flutter App for Grocery Shop (In Progress).
+A Flutter UI App for Grocery Shop (In Progress).

 ## Demo